Let us answer some of your questions!

 Please don’t hesitate to call us at 780-421-1497 regarding any of the questions below, or any other questions you may have.
 We look forward to seeing your application!

 Inside Education puts the health and safety of our participants and our staff above all else.
-The following protocols will be in place:
+We follow all current Alberta Health Public Health Measures and our programs are in line with the Guidance and Health recommendations for K-12 schools.
+In addition the following protocols are in place:

 - All staff and participants must complete a self-screening assessment the morning of the program.
 If an individual answers yes to any of the questions they will not be allowed to participate.